Label documents

 Export dataset

-To export all documents as JSON Document files to a Cloud Storage folder, click Export Dataset.
+To export all documents as JSON Document files to a Cloud Storage folder, select Export Dataset.

 A few important things to note:

-1. During export, three sub-folders will be created: Test, Train, and Unassigned.
+1. During export, three sub-folders are created: Test, Train, and Unassigned.
 Your documents are placed into those sub-folders accordingly.

 2. A document's labeling status is not exported.
-If you later import the documents, they will not be marked auto-labeled.
+If you later import the documents, they are not be marked auto-labeled.

 Import dataset